 Although I doubt it’s something anyone else would notice except us, so don’t get too caught up on it.

 Next you’re going to need to plywood line the inside of the van shower.
 We used 5mm ply to keep the weight down and so that we could easily curve it to the outside of the van.
-It took a long time making templates to get the cuts right and we still had a few gaps.
+We took a long time making templates to get the cuts right and we still had a few gaps.

 If you’re not perfect like us though, don’t worry because there’s this awesome product called Grip Fill Adhesive that will fill up any gaps like a treat.